gerhardhy/aircraft_models/README.md

-# aircraft_propellers
+# aircraft_models
-folding aircraft propellers and testsystem
+A flight model is constructed, 3d-printed.
+Folding propellers are developed for the model, 3d-printed and measured with a developed test system.